3022-2/numberinfo/README.md

 LICENSE: This program is protected under MIT License, Respect it.

-A program written in python to bulk check the owner of generated US phone numbers.
+A program written in python to bulk check the owners of generated US phone numbers.
+These numbers can be generated from a text file in the format 0000000000 or